Progressive Running

 Is vertical oscillation good or bad?

-All I can say is, to minimise or optimise vertical oscillation you must correct your running technique.
+The bottom line is, to optimise vertical oscillation you must correct your running technique.

 How bad is excessive vertical oscillation?